aws-samples/aws-appsync-calorie-tracker-workshop/2_LOAD_DATA/README.md

 ## 1.5.
 FoodSuggestor lambda function.

-Under AWS lambda, you will find a Lambda function named `FoodSuggestorFunction`.
+Under AWS lambda, you will find a Lambda function named `suggest-food-for-user `.
 This is essentially running the following gremlin query where:

 - gremlin is traversing the vertex with label `person` and has a property `bmi` less than or equal to 24.
 - Get the outgoing traversal with edges as `has` and label it as `food`.